strachowski/Swift-cfenv/README.md

 - `getServiceURL(spec: String, replacements: [String:Any]?)`: Returns a service URL generated from the `VCAP_SERVICES` environment variable for the specified service or nil if service cannot be found.
 The `spec` parameter should be the name of the service or a regular expression to look up the service.
 The `replacements` parameter is a dictionary with the properties (e.g. `user`, `password`, `port`, etc.) found in Foundation's [URLComponents](https://developer.apple.com/reference/foundation/urlcomponents) class.
 To generate the service URL, the `url` property in the service credentials is first used to create an instance of the URLComponents object.
 The initial set of properties in the URLComponents instance can then be overridden by properties specified in the optional `replacements` dictionary parameter.
 If there is not a `url` property in the service credentials, this method returns nil.
 Having said this, note that you have the capability to override the `url` property in the service credentials, with a `replacements` property of `url` and a value that specifies the name of the property in the service credentials that contains the base URL.
 For instance, you may find this useful in the case there is no `url` property in the service credentials.

-- `appEnv.getServiceCreds(spec: String)`: Returns a dictionary that contains the credentials for the specified service.
+- `getServiceCreds(spec: String)`: Returns a dictionary that contains the credentials for the specified service.
 The `spec` parameter should be the name of the service or a regular expression to look up the service.
 If there is no service that matches the `spec` parameter, this method returns nil.
 In the case there is no credentials property for the specified service, an empty dictionary is returned.

 ### App
 App is a structure that contains the following [`VCAP_APPLICATION`](https://docs.run.pivotal.io/devguide/deploy-apps/environment-variable.html#VCAP-APPLICATION) environment variable properties: